This set of Basic Energy Management Questions and Answers focuses on “Grassland Ecosystems”.

 d) Grassland is not at all useful for humans

 Explanation: Humans use grassland to feed various livestock.
-Grassland mainly consist of grass, animals such as cow, buffalo, sheep and various other animals depends eat grass as their main food.
+Grassland mainly consists of grass, animals such as cow, buffalo, sheep and various other animals depend eat grass as their main food.
 Thus by raring cattle humans many products from livestock.

 4. Which of the following ecosystem shows varieties in his vegetation?